sjbrown/misc_work/deckahedron/mod_combat.md

  * **If you already have 2 Harm tokens on your Exhaustion pile**:
    - Take a *Wound* instead
  * **Otherwise**:
-   - the Storyteller will describe what kind of harm this represents
+   - the GM will describe what kind of harm this represents
    - Lose a Stamina point
    - Place a *Harm token* on your *Exhaustion pile*